putraadiatma64bit/putraadiatma64bit/README.md

     Dividends -.-> Investors
 ```

-> An animated version of this flow is available as [this animated version](https://putraadiatma64bit.github.io/project/).
+> An animated version of this flow is available as <a href="https://putraadiatma64bit.github.io/project/" target="_blank">this animated version</a>.
 ---

 ## One Platform.
 Every Business Model.